Gofnax/Glem_Language/README.md

 <summary> Documentation </summary>

 **Data Types:**<br>
-In Glem we support the usage of integers and boolean values.<br/>
+In Glem we support the usage of integers and boolean values,<br>
+where all the values are immutable, and there are no variable assignments.<br>
 With this, you can use basic arithmetic operations:
 * Addition (+)
 * Subtraction (-)